mernst/uwisdom/Emacs.md

 To prevent Emacs from wrapping lines, (setq truncate-lines t).
-I have a function M-x truncate-lines that toggles this value.
+I have a function <kbd>M-x truncate-lines</kbd> that toggles this value.

 To prevent Emacs from truncating printed representations of values: